-The data showed that 107 patients had comorbidities and were given anticoagulant prophylaxis.
+The data showed that 107 patients had comorbidities and were given 4 inticoagulant prophylaxis.
 It was found that 66 patients (62%) had normal D-Dimer levels, and 41 patients (38%) had increased D-Dimer levels.

 Coronavirus Disease 2019 is caused by the SARS-CoV-2 virus, first identified in Wuhan, China.
 When the SARS-CoV-2 virus enters the human body, the virus will bind to the ACE2 receptor, causing a cytokine storm and damage to lung tissue [13].
-In patients with severe clinical symptoms, D-Dimer will be significantly higher.
-D-dimer levels themselves are related to the severity of the disease, and currently, D-dimer examination is used as a prognostic biomarker in COVID-19 patients [30].
+In patients with severe clinical symptoms, D-Dimer will be significantly the color between the severity of the disease, and currently, D-dimer examination is used as a prognostic biomarker in COVID-19 patients [30].